Hepatitis C Testing

 - Have been exposed to the blood of someone with hepatitis C

-- Are healthcare, emergency medicine, or public safety workers who had needlesticks, sharps, or mucosal exposure to HCV-positive blood
+- Are a healthcare, emergency medicine, or public safety worker who had needlesticks, sharps, or mucosal exposure to HCV-positive blood

 - Have evidence of chronic liver disease